 Next to chocolate chip cookies, brownies and blondies are some of the most popular sweet treats.
 Unfortunately most people bake them from boxed mixes when in fact they are too easy to make from scratch.
 You can find all the ingredients you need in your pantry.
 One of my most popular recipes on this site is my best brownies.
 I love the rich dark chocolate brownies, but I also love blondies just as much.
 I make them quite often.
 They might not be as well known as their chocolaty counterpart, but there just as good—if not better.

 This recipe is my go-to, all-in-one blondie recipe.
 I adapt this recipe over and over again.
 Here it's made with chopped semisweet chocolate and chopped peanuts.
 Chopping the chocolate results in fudge-like blondies.
 Use chocolate chips and the blondies will turn out a bit more cake-like since the chocolate won't melt as much.
 Any chopped nut can stand in place of the peanuts.
-Instead of milk or dark chocolate, try white chocolate, carob, peanut buttter chips, butterscotch chips, or toffee chips.
-Variation is encouraged.
+Try macadmia nuts with white chocolate, for example.
+Instead of chocolate, you could also use carob chips, peanut buttter chips, butterscotch chips, or toffee chips.
+Variation is encouraged!

 This is the kind of recipe you will want to come back to time and time again.
-These blondies are great to bring to holiday parties or simple gatherings with friends or family.
-They are perfect for Halloween this coming Sunday.
-They can even be given out as treats.
-Simply package a few squares in cellophane bags and tie with twine or raffia for a unique favor.
-Take a bite out of one of these blondies; you won't regret it.
+These blondies are great to bring to holiday parties or simple gatherings with friends and family.
+They can even be gifted: Simply package a few squares in cellophane bags and tie with twine or raffia for a unique favor.
+Take a bite out of one of these blondies and you won't be able to resist them!

 1-1/2 cups all-purpose flour